 As part of our operations, we need to obtain and process information.
 This information includes any offline or online from which a person can be identified.
 We try to ensure that we gather, store and handle data fairly, transparently and with respect towards individual rights.

 Luton BID is the trading name of Luton BID Ltd which is a Private Limited Company registered in England and Wales.

-In this policy, references to ‘we’, ‘us’, ‘our’ and ‘The Company’ are to LUTON BID.
+In this policy, references to ‘we’, ‘us’, ‘our’ and ‘The Company’ and ‘BID’ are to Luton Town Centre BID

 References to Company Staff or Employees are to those individuals directly employed by the BID

 If you have any requests concerning your personal information or any queries with regard to these practices please contact

 Luton BID Ltd, 3rd Floor, Tokko Youth Centre, 7 Gordon Street, Luton, Beds LU1 2QP

 Please note that all personal data will be used and held in accordance with the requirements of Data Protection Legislation